ipuhakka/BetAI/Documentation/BetAI.md

 ### BetSim
 Contains classes needed for predicting and playing (or not playing) bets.

+### Exceptions
+Contains project specific exception classes.

-### Data
+### FileOperations
-Contains class that deals with outside data (matches received from the database).
+Contains file-I/O actions.

 ## Use cases